fastrgv/SliderPuzzles/README.md

 ===============================================================
 ## Introduction

-SliderPuzzles is a collection of retro puzzles with sound that run in a commandline terminal on Windows, OS-X and most Linux distros.
+SliderPuzzles is a collection of retro ASCII puzzles with sound that run in a commandline terminal on Windows, OS-X and most Linux distros.

 -----------------------------------------------------------
 Featuring